Wayneahmad/Wayneahmad/README.md

 - 👋 Hi, I’m @Wayneahmad
 - 👀 I’m interested in Data Engineering & AWS
 - 🌱 Just completed my Solutions Architect Associate Certifications and now learning, Terraform
-- 💞️ I’m looking to collaborate on anything that can give me hands on experience to further my career in cloud computing/Dev ops.
+- 💞️ I’m looking to collaborate on anything that can give me hands on experience to further my career in data.
 - 📫 How to reach me?
 By Email at wayneahmad33@gmail.com

 <!---